EPLHREU/plover-current-time/README.md

 # Current time

-> Plover macro for inserting current time in an `strftime()` format
+> Plover plugin for inserting the current time in an `strftime()` format

-This can be used to indicate the current time when writing, useful for keeping track of when a transcription started, or when notible events occured such as breaks.
+This can be used to indicate the current time when writing, useful for keeping track of when a transcription started, or when notible events occur; such as breaks.

 ## Installation